🎓 Program Overview

-This course is built on the latest releases: .NET 10 with Minimal APIs, Entity Framework Core 10, and Angular 18 with the Signals architecture.
-It is not a tutorial course β it is an engineering course.
-You will build a real enterprise application from architecture to deployment, applying clean architecture patterns, domain-driven design principles, and the testing discipline that enterprise teams require.
+This course is built on the latest releases: .NET 10 with Minimal APIs, Entity Framework Core 10, and Angular 21 with the Signals architecture.
+It is not a tutorial course — it is an engineering course.
+You will build a real enterprise application from architecture to deployment, applying Clean Architecture patterns, domain-driven design principles, and the testing discipline that enterprise teams require.

-This phase is not an introduction to C# syntax.
-It covers the language features and .NET platform capabilities that modern enterprise applications depend on β the parts that separate a .NET engineer from someone who learned C# from a beginners' tutorial.
+This phase covers the C# language features and .NET platform capabilities that modern enterprise applications depend on — the parts that separate a .NET engineer from someone who learned C# from a beginners' tutorial.

 - .NET 10 platform overview: the runtime, SDK, NuGet ecosystem, and the dotnet CLI